Actindo-AG/Documentation/Core1Platform/UsingCore1/04_WorkWithLists.md

 ![List view in a module](../../Assets/Screenshots/Core1Platform/UsingCore1/LISTView.png "[List view in a module]")

 1. Click the ![Points](../../Assets/Icons/Points01.png "[Remove ]") (Points) button to the right of the *View* drop-down list.
    If there is not yet created a view, only the create option is displayed.
-   If no views are defined yet, only the create option is available.

 2. Click the ![Create](../../Assets/Icons/Plus06.png "[Remove ]") [Create] entry.
    The *Create view* window is displayed.